yusuf7861/Scientific-Calculator/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE)

-A simple command-line scientific calculator written in C. This calculator can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-Additionally, it offers a range of scientific functions, including exponentiation, square root, sine, cosine, tangent, logarithm, factorial, and modulus.

 ## Features
 - Addition, Subtraction, Multiplication, and Division of two numbers
 - Exponentiation and Square Root of a given number